 Contemporary Issues in Community Palliative Care (optional)

-Nurse Prescribing or Post Graduate certificate Non-medical prescribing (optional)
+Community Practitioner Nurse Prescribing V100 or Non-medical prescribing

 Clinical Decision Making for Non - Medical Prescribing